s3git/bt2sum/README.md

 BT2SUM
 ======

 This utility is derived from [b2sum](https://bitbucket.org/dchest/b2sum) as developed by Dmitry Chestnykh.
-It is adapted to use the BLAKE2 Tree hasing mode in so called 'unlimited fanout' mode, as it is used in [s3git](https://github.com/s3git/s3git) and described [here](https://github.com/s3git/s3git/blob/master/BLAKE2.md#blake2-tree-modeunlimited-fanout).
+It is adapted to use the BLAKE2 Tree hashing mode in so called 'unlimited fanout' mode, as it is used in [s3git](https://github.com/s3git/s3git) and described [here](https://github.com/s3git/s3git/blob/master/BLAKE2.md#blake2-tree-modeunlimited-fanout).

 It computes the hashes for the chunks at the leaf level in parallel using by default the number of processors of your computer which gives a nice speed up.
 Once the hashes for all leaves are available the final hash is computed at level 1.